Ajten Pllana

 Kaltrina Krasniqi: Was it convenient for you to live this close to the school?

 Ajten Pllana: (Laughs) A friend of my husband’s came over once and asked me, “Where do you work, Madam?”
 I said, “At this school here.”
 “Do you get on well with the principal?”
-He asked.
-“Yes.”
-He said, “Why don’t you ask him to bring the class here,” he says, “so you don’t have to go there.”
+He said, “Yes.”
+He said, “Why don’t you ask him to bring you the class here,” he says, “So you don’t have to go there.”
 It wasn’t that interesting.
-I envied my friends when the classes would end at 4:00 p.m., and when the day was longer, they would go in and out, go to stores to buy things, and so on.
-I had to run straight home since I had three kids.
-When I gave birth to my son.
-I then had to be home.
-But, when it rained, or snowed they… I would immediately… Then I would call a friend and ask, “Did you get home?”
-“Kuku,” she said, “barely.”
+I envied my friends when the classes would end at 4:00, when the day was longer, they would get in and out, go to stores to buy things, and so on.
+I had to run straight away since I had three kids, I gave birth to my son then I had to be home.
+But, when it rained, or snowed they… I would immediately… Then I would take, I had a good friend, “Did you get home?”
+“Kuku,” she said, “Barely.”
 I said, “I already drank my tea.”(Laughs) They would envy me, I was so close.
-When you have small children, it’s better like that, but when they grow up, you get to walk around and see something.
+When you have small children, it’s better like that, but when they grow up, you got and see something.
 Life is like this.

 Kaltrina Krasniqi: What, what did you learn while you were a primary school teacher?
-What did that vocation teach you?
+What did that vacation give you?

-Ajten Pllana: What, what do I say… It should sound like I’m praising, but, loving children, trusting them… To work and make the class attractive so they’re interested so they’re interested and that’s that.
-I think I was happy there, and successful.
-I think with children… after all, we are human and we can’t always be like that, but we have to, the teacher should have a lot of love, to take work seriously, not only work for the money, for that.
+Ajten Pllana: What, what do I say… It should sound like I’m praising, but, loving children, trusting them… To work and make the class attractive so they’re interested, to have, so they’re interested and that’s that.
+I think, I was happy there, and successful.
+I think with children… after all, we are human and we can’t always be like that, but we have to, the teacher should have a lot of love, to take work seriously, not to only work for the money, for that.
 And kids, kids are eager to learn.

 At least, at the time when we were teaching, when we worked, they were eager to learn, for something new and we always had interesting classes, not just classic classes, “Today we’re gonna learn about this, this.”
-For example, I never started class without conversing for about two-three minutes, two-three minutes what did you do, what happened.
-That’s how kids relax.
-Because then when you jump in immediately, “Let me see your homework.”
-That’s kind of, how do I say, pressure, and this way [first conversing] they’ll think of it as an everyday thing, fun, like that and then…
+For example, I never started class without conversing for about two-three minutes, two-three minutes what did you do, what happened, that’s how kids relax.
+Because then when you go in immediately, “Let me see your homework.”
+That’s kind of, how do I say, pressure, and this way they’ll think of it as an everyday thing, fun, like that and then…

 I gave language a lot of importance.
-When my kids grew up, then my children’s books, the library, all the books I had, maybe two to three hundred books, I gave them to the school’s library, and I gave the others to children.
-Now I wonder if I did the right thing, or not.
+When my kids grew up, then my children’s books, the library, all the books I had, maybe two-three hundred books, I gave them to the school’s library, and I gave the others to children.
+Now I wonder if I did the right thing, or not?
 But my children had already grown up and like this.

 Kaltrina Krasniqi: From this perspective, it means that you have lived in Pristina for almost 50 years?